stevebauman/purify/README.md

     $cleaned = Purify::clean($input, $configuration);

-> **Note**: Configuration passed into the second parameter is merged with the current configuration.
+> **Note**: Configuration passed into the second parameter is merged with the current configuration and will overwrite array keys you supply.
 This allows you to add settings on the fly.
 Simply pass `false` into the third parameter if you **do not** want the configuration merged.

     $configuration = ['HTML.Allowed' => 'div,b,a[href]'];